🥑 3 simple steps to lose weight as fast as possible. Read now

 Effectiveness

-However, high doses of raspberry ketones were also associated with higher blood sugar levels and higher levels of ALT, a liver enzyme, indicating liver dysfunction.
+However, large amounts of raspberry ketones also led to elevated blood sugar and higher levels of a liver enzyme, signaling possible liver issues.

 Side effects

-They may cause your burps to smell like raspberries.
+Taking them might make your burps smell fruity, like raspberries.

 7. Glucomannan

-Glucomannan is a type of fiber found in the elephant yam’s roots, also called konjac.
+Glucomannan is a fiber that comes from the root of the elephant yam, also known as konjac.

 How it works